CMP: Cooperative Motion Prediction with Multi-Agent Communication: Experiments

 \subsection{Dataset}

-We use the OPV2V dataset \cite{opv2v} to validate our approach.
-This dataset contains 73 traffic scenarios with a duration of about 25 seconds with multiple CAVs.
+We use the OPV2V \cite{opv2v} and V2V4Real \cite{xu2023v2v4real} datasets to validate our approach.
+The OPV2V dataset contains 73 traffic scenarios with a duration of about 25 seconds with multiple CAVs.
 A range of two to seven CAVs may appear concurrently, which are equipped with a LiDAR sensor and four cameras from different views.
 Following~\cite{xu2022cobevt}, we use a surrounding area of $\SI{100}{m} \times \SI{100}{m}$ with a map resolution of \SI{39}{cm} for evaluation.
-The dataset contains 6764, 1981, and 2719 frames for training, validation, and testing, respectively.
+The V2V4Real dataset is a recent real-world multi-modal dataset for cooperative perception, which is collected by two vehicles equipped with LiDAR sensors and two mono cameras driving together through 67 scenarios in the USA.
+Each scenario lasts 10-20 seconds long.